Chronic Care Management FAQ

 What type of service qualifies for reimbursement?

-CMS specifies that the code must be billed for 20 minutes of “non-face-time follow-up care outside the office” each month.
+CMS specifies that the code 99490 must be billed for 20 minutes of “non-face-to-face time follow-up care outside the office” each month, with code 99487 being for 60 minutes of complex care provided.
 This includes charting and scheduling for virtual office visits.

 The Wellbox CCM program integrates patient scheduling for virtual visits; charting their encounter and prescribing and are the same workflows as the ones you use to record a standard office visit.